KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 ### 3.2 Where Panpsychism Sits in the Stratification

-Panpsychism operates from L₂ / IL₂ — focusing on the centropic register of Superficial Soul (🧍 Anthra) and Superficial Mind (🧩 Nousa) as they manifest in individuated experience, with the entropic counterparts (🦂 Echthros / 🩸 Skotos) expressing the same layer through adversarial isolation and cognitive obscuration.
+Panpsychism most closely models dynamics visible at L₂ / IL₂ — focusing on the centropic register of Superficial Soul (🧍 Anthra) and Superficial Mind (🧩 Nousa) as they manifest in individuated experience, with the entropic counterparts (🦂 Echthros / 🩸 Skotos) expressing the same layer through adversarial isolation and cognitive obscuration.

 Anthra is the individuated soul within a lifetime — the agent of personal growth, moral resonance, and felt selfhood.
 When panpsychists assert that everything has "some form of experience," they are identifying the Anthra register within matter.
 The "what it is like to be" formulation — Nagel's foundational framing of the consciousness question — is an Anthra-register question.
 It asks about *individuated subjective experience*: the felt quality of being a specific someone encountering a specific something.